 You can amend it to suit you, and it also comes with a Session Plan slide if you wish to use it. (this could be amended for meetings and the agenda displayed on the Session plan)

 If you click to go into the meeting or lecture a few minutes early, you can then share your screen by clicking on the Share content button on your control bar (this is the button with an up arrow)

 Choose your desktop (if you wish to play a video as part of your meeting or lecture, make sure you also select Include computer sound) or you can choose an individual window to share.

 You will then see a red line around your screen, this is the area the participants can see

-If you are using the splash screen slides, you can then play the powerpoint to just show the splash screen slide and when your participants join they will see this, be reassured the session is starting soon and will know to mute themselves in advance.
+If you are using the splash screen slides, you can then play the PowerPoint to just show the splash screen slide and when your participants join they will see this, be reassured the session is starting soon and will know to mute themselves in advance.

-If your participants wish to say something or ask a question, you can advise them at the beginning to unmute themselves if you want them to be able to speak as an when they choose, or if you don't want to be interrupted, you can ask them to submit questions in the chat window or use the raise your hand feature, which you can periodically check.
+If your participants wish to say something or ask a question, you can advise them at the beginning to unmute themselves if you want them to be able to speak as and when they choose, or if you don't want to be interrupted, you can ask them to submit questions in the chat window or use the raise your hand feature, which you can periodically check.

 Participants can click the Raise your hand function